Why should you read Blink?

 Question: What can you learn about me from these two photos of my bedroom?
 Write your answers down in the comments and I’ll let you know if you’re correct.

-Chapter 5: The Right – and Wrong – Way to Ask People What They Want
+Blink Chapter 5: The Right – and Wrong – Way to Ask People What They Want

-This chapter is packed full of some of my favorite stories from Blink including: “The Chair of Death,” the fall of the Christian Brothers whiskey, the worst car every made, why All in the Family and The Mary Tyler Moore Show probably should never have made it to television, and the story of the New Jersey super-tasters.
+Chapter 5 of Blink is packed full of some of my favorite stories from Blink including: “The Chair of Death,” the fall of the Christian Brothers whiskey, the worst car every made, why All in the Family and The Mary Tyler Moore Show probably should never have made it to television, and the story of the New Jersey super-tasters.

 Of all of these stories, I’m going to focus on my three favorite: Kenna, Pepsi vs. Coke, and Butter vs. Margarine.